sbasrik/Leaderboard/README.md

 # Leaderboard
-This a leaderboard allowing operations like adding users, updating their scores, ranked them according to their score.
+This a leaderboard allowing operations such as adding users, updating their scores, ranked them according to their score.